SimBuddy/SimBuddy/README.md

 <img width="1312" height="1199" alt="IMg" src="https://github.com/user-attachments/assets/d787f1c0-4e06-42e2-8c3a-3adb2871c21c" />

-## WOB - a simple 5-word rule, and a 1-word implementation method.
+## WOB - a simple 5-word rule, and a 1-word implementation method - will it become a brain?

 **What is WOB?**